Feverfew: The Companion Plant That Repels Pests And Attracts Butterflies

 5 different images of "feverfew companion planting" from Pinterest:

-• Image 1: Feverfew and roses.
+- Image 1: Feverfew and roses.
 Feverfew is a good companion plant for roses, as it helps to deter pests such as aphids and spider mites.
-Image of Feverfew and roses companion planting

-• Image 2: Feverfew and lavender.
+- Image 2: Feverfew and lavender.
 Lavender is another good companion plant for feverfew, as it helps to repel mosquitoes.
-Image of Feverfew and lavender companion planting

-• Image 3: Feverfew and chamomile.
+- Image 3: Feverfew and chamomile.
 Chamomile is a calming herb that can help to boost the immune system.
 It is a good companion plant for feverfew, as it helps to attract beneficial insects.
-Image of Feverfew and chamomile companion planting

-• Image 4: Feverfew and mint.
+- Image 4: Feverfew and mint.
 Mint is a deer-resistant herb that can help to deter pests.
 It is a good companion plant for feverfew, as it helps to improve the flavor of the feverfew flowers.
-Image of Feverfew and mint companion planting

-• Image 5: Feverfew and tomatoes.
+- Image 5: Feverfew and tomatoes.
 Tomatoes are a good companion plant for feverfew, as they help to repel whiteflies.
-Image of Feverfew and tomatoes companion planting

 Post a Comment for "Feverfew: The Companion Plant That Repels Pests And Attracts Butterflies"